Epicodus-Curriculum/shared-full-stack/webpack-hosting.md

 https://{USERNAME}.github.io/{REPONAME}
 ```

 If we want to update our live site with some changes, we’ll need to `git checkout` to the branch that has the most up to date code, then run our deploy script.
-Typically we deploy from the `main` branch but it’s possible to deploy from any branch.
+Typically we deploy from the `main` branch but it's possible to deploy from any branch.
 Each time we deploy, another commit gets made on our gh-pages branch.
 The commit message will be "Updates" by default, if you want a custom commit message you can specify it by using the `-m` option.

 ```
 $ npm run deploy -- -m "Deploy site with new colors"